Nishanshetty-bit/lab_exam_repo/README.md

 I merged branch with main

-I'm adding a new line in the remote repository and committing the changes
+I created a light weight tag to one of the commits

+I reverted one of the commits